litecoinfinance/electrumxltfn/docs/environment.rst

 .. envvar:: TOR_PROXY_PORT

   The port on which the Tor proxy is running.
-If not set, ElectrumX will autodetect any proxy running on the usual ports 9050 (Tor), 9150 (Tor browser bundle) and 1080 (socks).
+If not set, ElectrumXLTFN will autodetect any proxy running on the usual ports 9050 (Tor), 9150 (Tor browser bundle) and 1080 (socks).